 The overall efficiency of the Soviet System was poor.
 The Soviets mined eight times as much iron ore as did the United States but yielded only 3x as much pig iron for manufacturing and twice as much steel.

-The average soviet was a serf provided with basic necessities like food, shelter, clothing, transportation, and medical care but little else.
+The average soviet was a serf provided with necessities like food, shelter, clothing, transportation, and medical care but little else.

 ”The death of one man is a tragedy.
 The death of millions is a statistic.”Joseph Stalin